Even one sin is enough to disqualify us from attaining God’s perfect standard; Jesus bridges the gap.

 Perhaps he’s frustrated with the people’s grumbling; maybe he wasn’t listening to God’s instructions.
 Possibly he didn’t think it mattered.

 As punishment for his mistake, God says Moses will not be allowed to enter the Promised Land, his final destination (Numbers 20:7-12).
-That’s the penalty for not meeting God’s exacting expectations.One mistake disqualified Moses.
-The same applies to us, but Jesus provides the solution.
-Click To Tweet
+As a result, that’s the penalty for not meeting God’s exacting expectations: Moses dies.

 We all fall short, so death is our penalty as well.
 But Jesus makes us right with God, bridging the gap between our failings and God’s gold standard.